Please Wait!

 Teaching, learning and support

 All children are provided with quality first teaching.
-We expose all children to the same learning and same objective and make changes to allow our SEND pupils to reach these same outcomes.
-These changes may include scaffolding the learning, using practical equipment, giving children extra resources, working with a partner or adult, providing images to support work and much more.
-There maybe some cases when we do need to differentiate the learning for an individual, but they will still be accessing the same area of learning as their peers.
+We expose all children to the same learning and same objective and make adaptations to allow our SEND pupils to reach these same outcomes.
+These adaptations may include scaffolding the learning, using practical equipment, giving children extra resources, working with a partner or adult, providing images to support work or the use of technology to support.
+The goal is always to reduce support overtime to strive for independence.
+There maybe some cases when we do need to differentiate the learning for an individual, such as a child with significant learning needs and an EHCP whereby the year group's curriculum is not accessible to them, but they will still be accessing the same area of learning as their peers.
 The quality of such teaching is monitored through processes including learning walks, observations by the senior leadership team and external verifiers, on-going assessment of pupil progress, book scans and staff performance management.

-Children who do have an EHC plan will have specific targets to work towards noted in their plan, these plans are subject to a statutory annual review, although we do still meet the parents/carers of these children three times a year.
+Children who do have an EHC Plan will have specific targets to work towards noted in their plan, these plans are subject to a statutory annual review, although we do still meet the parents/carers of these children three times a year to create short term targets to work on to ensure we are working towards the long term outcomes set out in the EHC Plan.

 Where a child has being identified as having SEND, we still set high expectations and aim to enable everyone to achieve the lesson objective wherever possible with high quality first teaching and resources, TA/Teacher support and/or the provision of concrete resources where needed.

-When a child has an EHC plan, this usually means that specific funding is given to employ a 1:1 teaching assistant for a number of hours per day/week.
-Some children may also be eligible for other funding from Early Years Forum or Additional Educational Needs in order to provide individual hours specifically to deliver the discussed learning support.
+When a child has an EHC plan, this usually means that specific funding is given to employ a teaching assistant for a number of hours per day/week to work either 1:1 or in small groups with children.
+Our staff do not work 1:1 with children for whole lessons, unless this is stated in their EHCP.
+This is so that they have opportunities to develop independence and do not over really on an adult.
+Some children may also be eligible for funding from Early Years Forum in order to provide individual hours specifically to deliver the discussed learning support whilst they are in their nursery years.

-It is part of the whole school culture that 'reasonable adjustments' will be made when delivering the curriculum and may include providing specialist equipment in a lesson, providing additional adult support or changing the activity or learning outcome but only when necessary.
+It is part of the whole school culture that 'reasonable adjustments' will be made when delivering the curriculum and may include providing specialist equipment in a lesson, providing additional adult support, making adaptations, or changing the activity or learning outcome (when pupils cannot access the curriculum) but only when necessary.

 For children on the SEND register consideration will be taken for supporting children during testing periods.
 Access arrangements are set by the government and include guidance on if a child is eligible to have a reader or scribe and/or additional time during formal assessments including KS2 SATs.
-The SENDCo will apply via the Government Gateway in order for these arrangements to be put in place.
-The SENDCo will then ensure that arrangements are carried out and that the parent has been informed and is aware of such access arrangements.
+The SENDCo and KS2 Lead will apply via the Government Gateway in order for these arrangements to be put in place.
+The KS2 Lead will then ensure that arrangements are carried out and that the parent has been informed and is aware of such access arrangements.

 The school receives funding to respond to the needs of pupils with SEND from a number of sources and this is then allocated and managed through discussions between the SLT, Governors and the school finance officer.

 Funding sources include: a proportion of the funds allocated per pupil from the government to the school to provide for their education; the Notional SEND budget; Pupil Premium funding for those who meet certain criteria; and other monies which may be applied for by the school as needs arise.
-Children in the Early Years department may be eligible for funding from the Early Years Forum, or Additional Education Needs funding may be applied for higher up the school.
+Children in the Early Years department may be eligible for funding from the Early Years Forum.
 For children with the most severe needs, school may consider an Education Health Care Plan assessment, which if granted, allocates funding for specific support.

 Funding is then used to provide the support needs of the children with SEND and could include the following (although this list is not exhaustive):